-‘When the speed of a fluid increases its pressure decreases and vice versa’
+Based upon Bernoulli’s Principle, as the velocity of a fluid increases, its pressure decreases, and vice versa.

 An Ejector works by accelerating a high pressure stream (the ‘motive’) through a nozzle, converting the pressure energy into velocity.
 Around the nozzle tip, where velocity is highest, a low pressure region is created.
 This is often called the suction chamber of the Ejector.
 Where the pressure in this region is lower than the pressure of the suction fluid connected to the Ejector side-inlet or ‘suction branch’, it will be entrained/sucked into the body of the Ejector.
 The two fluid streams then travel through the diffuser section of the Ejector, where velocity is decreased as a result of the diverging geometry and pressure is regained.